 The <SignTasks> element, when present, MUST appear either in the <dss:Other> element of the <dss:InputDocuments> element of a sign request or in the <dss:Other> element of the <dss:SignatureObject> element of a sign response.

-This element hold information about sign tasks that are requested in a sign request and returned in a sign response.
-If information about a sign task is provided using this element in a sign request, then corresponding signature result data MUST also be provided using this element in the sign response.
+This element holds information about sign tasks that are requested in a sign request and returned in a sign response.
+If information about a sign task is provided using this element in a sign request, then the corresponding signature result data MUST also be provided using this element in the sign response.

 This element's SignTasksType complex type includes the following attributes and elements: